MicrosoftDocs/windows-iotcore-docs/windows-iotcore/commercialize-your-device/InstallingAndServicing.md

 Now that an app has been published to the Universal Store the app has a store signed version that can be used to preinstall the app on devices.

-1. In the Windows Dev Center account click **App Management > Current Packages** on the left hand navigation bar
+1. In the Windows Dev Center account click **App Management > Current Packages** on the left hand navigation bar.
 2. Under the most recent App submission click **Download Windows 10 package**.
 This will download a zip file containing the app package, the dependency packages, and the license files.

 3. See [Install your apps on IoT Core device](../develop-your-app/AppInstaller.md) for various options to install the Store apps.